gmiers7642/exoplanets/README.md

     * 2/3 of these are error bars associated with the physical measurements contained in the data
 * Much missing data
     * Imputation required
+    * Needed to select the most important attributes, and make sure that they had enough non-missing data for the clustering to be significant.
 * Data is large scale, so transformations are required
     * For this analysis, logarithms were applied to all of the features
         * This reveals far more structure in the data